-- a few length scales downstream, the fluctuations generated by the Mann-box are fed in via force terms (Troldborg et al., 2014).
-After the propagation length of 4-5 further length scales the analytical spectrum has adapted to the real flow field with FLOWer (Müller et al., 2020), (Letzgus et al., 2020). - For the generic case studies of this work, the parameters of the Mann model were selected from experience and 245 literature values.
-For the subsequent real observed conditions, experimental data from measurements were used to extract the turbulence parameters.
+The turbulence inflow data were generated with the Mann model (Mann, 1994), (Mann, 1998).
+The model is used by specifying the dissipation factor $\alpha \epsilon^{2/3}$, the turbulence intensity Ti, the stretching factor Γ of the turbulence gusts, and the largest length scales L that occur.
+This input is used to generate a turbulence box, which is applied in this work to simulate the evaluation of the turbulent atmospheric boundary layer.
+In order to implement this box, the turbulent fluctuations are modelled by performing an inverse Fourier Transformation using the Mann model Spectrum and the Gaussian random complex variable.
+A velocity profile is specified at the inlet of the domain.
+After a distance of a few length scales downstream, the fluctuations generated by the Mann-box are fed in via force terms (Troldborg et al., 2014).
+After the propagation length of 4-5 further length scales the analytical spectrum has adapted to the real flow field with FLOWer (Müller et al., 2020), (Letzgus et al., 2020).

+For the generic case studies of this work, the parameters of the Mann model were selected from experience and 200 literature values.
+For the subsequent real case conditions, experimental data from measurements were used to extract the turbulence parameters.
 The required turbulent quantities were extracted from the measurement data of the first met mast.
-The turbulence intensity and the length scales were extracted and, depending on the thermal stability, the anisotropy $\Gamma$ was adjusted in analogy to Chougule et al. (2016).
+The turbulence intensity and the length scales were extracted and, depending on the thermal stability, the dissipation factor $\alpha \epsilon^{2/3}$ and the stretch factor Γ were adjusted.